ryl/cybr406-spring2019/notes/in-memory-db.md

       identifies the object.

 Notice there is absolutely no code here.
 For now we will inherit functionality from `JpaRepository`.
-In future exercises, we will add additional methods here.
+In future exercises we will add additional methods here.
 To use the repository, `@Autowire` it into a controller.

 ```